School Closings and No Income: What Happens to School Meals?

-What are we doing to feed our children while more than 10.6 million more workers were unemployed in July 2020 than in March 2020?
-More workers than ever are facing a cutback in their hours.
+What are we doing to feed our children?
+More than 10.6 million more workers were unemployed in July 2020 than in March 2020, and more workers than ever are facing a cutback in their hours.

 Partial success: The U.S. Department of Agriculture (USDA) has heeded the anti-hunger, education, youth-serving communities’ and bi-partisan call to extend waivers for critical child nutrition programs that ensure the growing number of children at risk of hunger can get the nutrition they need.
 This extension will ensure schools and private nonprofit organizations serving as summer meal program operators have the flexibility to reach low-income children who rely on free and reduced-price school meals while schools are shuttered or have schedules that include both remote and in-classroom learning.
 We commend the USDA for extending these waivers but we ask that the waivers be extended through June 30, 2021, to address the long-term economic fallout of COVID-19.
 We need continued advocacy to be sure our children will receive meals throughout the whole academic year.